jamesqquick/dev-desks/README.md

 You'll need to create a base in Airtable and a table within the base for storing user info

+-   username (primary field) - single line text
 -   imgId - single line text
--   username - single line text
 -   usesLink - single line text

 ### Environment Variables